druzsan/setup-matrix/README.md

 ## Inputs

-Inputs are the same as for the built-in matrix, but their syntax is slightly different.

-All inputs are optional with empty strings as default, but at least one of the three inputs must be specified.

-Only strings are allowed as GitHub action inputs, but you can use any whitespaces including newlines for word separation in all inputs.
-It is recommended to use (any) YAML multiline strings to unclutter your inputs, e.g.:
+Action has only one input `matrix`, whose syntax is exactly the same as the built-in matrix provided as string (limitation of custom GitHub actions).

 ```yaml
 with: